8 Surprising Facts About Harper Lee

 5. Harper Lee wanted Spencer Tracy to play Atticus Finch.

 It’s hard to imagine anyone but Gregory Peck playing Atticus Finch in the 1962 film adaptation of To Kill a Mockingbird, but Lee herself preferred Spencer Tracy, whom she felt had the look of an all-American, upstanding citizen.
 She even wrote a note to Tracy encouraging him to take the part, but he responded that he was too busy.
 Peck snagged the lead role and went on to win an Oscar for his performance.

 6. Harper Lee published her second book when she was 89 years old.

 It was long thought that To Kill a Mockingbird would be Lee’s first and last novel.
-But in 2015, HarperCollins published her rediscovered manuscript Go Set a Watchman as something of a sequel to Mockingbird, an instant and controversial bestseller that caused a sensation in the publishing industry.
-But it actually a first draft of Mockingbird, which her editors had encouraged her to rework.
+But in 2015, HarperCollins published Go Set a Watchman, a rediscovered manuscript of hers, as something of a sequel to Mockingbird.
+It was an instant and controversial bestseller that caused a sensation in the publishing industry, but it was actually a first draft of Mockingbird, which her editors had encouraged her to rework.

 7. To Kill a Mockingbird is one of the best-selling books of all time.

 Lee’s influential novel has sold more than 40 million copies, on par with blockbusters like V.C.
-Andrews’s Flowers in the Attic and Carl Sagan’s Cosmos.
+Andrews’s Flowers in the Attic and Cosmos by Carl Sagan.